Etisalat: Mauritel – Mauritania

 Mauritel is the leading telecommunications company in Mauritania.
 Mauritel maintains a market share stabilized at around 60% of the population.

-Mauritanian Telecommunications Company (Mauritel) Mauritel, which is 41.2% indirectly owned by Maroc Telecom of Morocco, has reportedly renewed its mobile licence in the African country for a further ten years.
+Mauritanian Telecommunications Company (Mauritel) Mauritel, which is 41.2% indirectly owned by Maroc Telecom of Morocco, has reportedly renewed its mobile license in the African country for a further ten years.

 Sotelma – Mali

 The former incumbent telco Sotelma (branded Malitel) was sold by the Government and ended up in the hands of Maroc Telecom.
-With the sale of Maroc Telecom, its ownership passed onto etisalat.
+With the sale of Maroc Telecom, its ownership passed onto Etisalat.

-Sotelma provides local and international fixed line telephony, internet, mobile telephone and other telecom services.
+Sotelma provides local and international fixed line telephony, internet, mobile telephone, and other telecom services.
 Its mobile service subsidiary is Malitel, with more than 6 million customers.

 Moov – West Africa

-In Africa, etisalat acquired 50% of Atlantique Telecom's shares in April 2005.
+In Africa, Etisalat acquired 50% of Atlantique Telecom's shares in April 2005.
 Based in the Ivory Coast, AT owns mobile operators in Benin, Burkina Faso, Togo, Niger, Central African Republic, Gabon and Côte d'Ivoire.
-In 2007, etisalat increased its shares in AT to 70% and again in May 2008, to 82%.
+In 2007, Etisalat increased its shares in AT to 70% and again in May 2008, to 82%.